Combining engineering with medical sciences to design and create equipment, devices, computer systems and software.

 International Baccalaureate

-Overall profile is a minimum of 26 points to include 13 at Higher Level and to include minimum grade 5 in Higher Level Mathematics and a Higher Level science subject.
-Grade 4 in English Language also required in overall profile.
+Overall profile is a minimum of 26 points to include 13 at Higher Level, and minimum Grade 5 in Higher Level Mathematics and minimum Grade 5 in a Higher Level Science subject.
+Grade 4 in English Language is also required in overall profile.

 Access to Higher Education (HE)

 Overall profile of 24 credits at Distinction and 21 credits at Merit in Science/Technology (60 credit Access Course) (GB Access Course).
-GCSE pass at Grade C/4 or above in Mathematics is also required.
+GCSE Grade C/4 or above in Mathematics is also required.

 Alternative Mathematics qualifications acceptable to the University will be considered for the Mathematics requirement.